 Location: Paul Smiths, New York

-Best for: Romantic couples getaway, solo travelers, tranquility
+Best for: Romantic couples, solo travelers seeking peace

 Recent guest reviews: